How to Make a Bot-Friendly Website for AEO and GEO

 Job two: be deliberate about who consumes you

 Most guides stop at job one.
 Job two is the more interesting business decision.
 Being readable to AI is not the same as donating your content to it for free.
-The same Cloudflare report that counted the bots also documented the economics: AI crawlers increasingly take content to train models without sending any visitors back, and some heavily-crawled content categories lost up to 40% of their human traffic in under a year.
-Google still accounts for roughly 88% of referral traffic, which is why publishers now plan for a "Google Zero" scenario where that stream thins out.
+The same Cloudflare report that counted the bots also documented the economics: AI crawlers increasingly take content to train models without sending any visitors back, and some of the most heavily crawled categories saw human traffic decline as much as 40% in less than a year.
+Google is still by far the largest single source of referral traffic to publishers, which is why they now plan for a "Google Zero" scenario where that stream thins out.

 Slamming the doors is the wrong response.
 Separate the crawlers by what they give you instead.
 The systems that cite you, surface you in answers, and send qualified visitors deserve every ounce of readability you can offer.
 The ones that only ingest your content for training are a business decision: allow them, block them, or charge them.
 A market for that last option now exists.
-More than 50 licensing agreements have been signed between publishers and AI companies since 2023, and infrastructure providers now offer pay-per-crawl, metering access the way a utility meters power.
+Dozens of publishers have signed content-licensing agreements with AI companies since 2023, tracked in Ithaka S+R's running list, and infrastructure providers now offer pay-per-crawl, metering access the way a utility meters power.
 The old system was a polite notice on your website that crawlers could ignore.
 The new controls are enforcement.

 Which choice is right depends on what your content is for.
 If content is your product, meaning you are a publisher, a data or research firm, or a course business, training crawlers are extracting your inventory, and gating or charging them is a real revenue decision.
 If content is your marketing, which describes most B2B companies, the calculus flips: being in a model's training data is how the model comes to know your brand at all, and what a model already knows before it retrieves anything is a major driver of whether it recommends you.
 For those companies, blocking training bots is self-harm dressed as protection.
 The genuine risks are narrower: if how-to blog traffic is your main acquisition channel, AI trained on your explainers will answer those questions directly and thin that funnel, and openly published proprietary frameworks can be absorbed and repeated to anyone.
 The response to both is the same: move the moat to what AI cannot replicate, not to the firewall.